wmcbrine/PDCurses/sdl2/README.md

 - On *nix (including Linux and Mac OS X), run "make" in the sdl2 directory.
 There is no configure script (yet?) for this port.
 This assumes a working sdl-config, and GNU make.
-It builds the library libpdcurses.a (dynamic lib not implemented).
+It builds the library pdcurses.a (dynamic lib not implemented).

 - With MinGW, edit the Makefile to point to the appropriate include and library paths, and then run "make".

+- With MSVC, edit Makefile.vc if needed, and do "nmake -f Makefile.vc".

 - The makefile recognizes the optional PDCURSES_SRCDIR environment variable, and the option "DEBUG=Y", as with the console ports.